I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 Apartment Affordability Considerations Not To Forget

-One last thing to consider when apartment affordability is what would happen if one of you were injured, job-loss, sickness?
+One last thing to consider when apartment affordability is what would happen if one of you were injured, job-loss, or illness?

 Consider the costs of renting on one income instead of two just in case something should happen.